AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 Reviews for completeness are done manually.

-- Can the code be enabled/disabled by configuration and does all necessary code behave as expected?
+- Can the code be enable or disabled by configuration and does all necessary code behave as expected?
 - Is all configuration present that is mentioned in the ticket?
 Check scope, data type, validation, translation, and default values.
 - Is configuration always retrieved at the lowest possible level (store view level, website level, or global level)?
 Configuration retrieval must match the definition of scope in the `system.xml` file.
 - Are all paths in the flow chart of the technical specification covered?
 Are all other technical specifications covered?